YueshangGu/CWN/README.md

-# WCN
+# CWN
-This is code of WCN operator implementation in caffe2
+This is code of CWN operator implementation in caffe2.